TheodoreAD/power-user-linux-setup/docs/index.md

 ## Teams

+Use the web version.

+Do NOT install any version you may find online.
-Use this from the browser.
-Do not install anything, all versions are outdated and Microsoft advises to use the web app.
+All versions are outdated and Microsoft advises to use the web app.

 ## Software Development